top of page

 By following these guidelines, you ensure that your campervan’s electrical system is safe, compliant, and protected against overcurrent and electrical faults.
 Correct fuse and circuit breaker sizing, along with proper installation, are key to a reliable and efficient campervan setup.

 Most van converters will install a simple 12V fuse box in their campervan.
-This is a central point from which we fuse up our 12V DC appliances.
+This is a central point from which we fuse up our smaller 12V DC appliances.
+These appliances might include lighting, a roof vent, a water pump, our diesel or LPG heater, and possibly our fridge.

 12V fuse boxes typically take ATC blade fuses.
 Buying an "assortment pack" of blade fuses is probably a good idea - it's important to have them on hand for when you need them.

-If we are running solar power in our campervan, we will typically wire the fuse box directly to the solar charge controller; this allows us to get some pretty nifty monitoring of our DC system.
+If we are running solar power in our campervan, we will typically wire the fuse box directly to the solar charge controller, which allows us to get some pretty nifty monitoring of our DC system.

-If you do not have solar power in your campervan, you wire the fuse box directly to the bus bars (which are connected to the leisure batteries).
+If you do not have solar power in your campervan, wire the fuse box directly to the main busbars which connect to your leisure batteries.

 Wiring fuse box to 12v DC appliances

-We will typically install a switch panel between the campervan fuse box and the 12v appliances (eg. lights); this allows us to individually switch the appliances on and off.
+We will typically install a switch panel between the campervan fuse box and the 12v appliances.
+This allows us to individually switch the appliances on and off.

-Blade fuse sizing is a crucial aspect of electrical systems in campervans, ensuring the safety and functionality of various components.
+When choosing blade fuses for your 12V fuse box, you need to make sure they're of the right size.
 There are several types of blade fuses, each designed for specific applications and rated with different amperages.
 The most common blade fuse sizes include mini, standard, and maxi.
 Blade fuses are often color-coded for easy identification.

 1. Mini Blade Fuses: They typically come in amp ratings ranging from 2 to 30 amps.